marcelmihai/Github/README.md

 # ansible4splunk

-his project contains the ansible playbooks and scripts used for splunk
+This project contains the ansible playbooks and scripts used for splunk